• Japanese

 next generation building

-The Group adopts various energy saving measures to reduce CO2 emissions and prevent global warming.
-High energy efficient equipments are installed on the occasions of facility replacement, store renovation and new store opening.
+The Group adopts various energy-saving measures to reduce CO2 emissions and prevent global warming.
+We are gradually introducing energy-efficient equipment when updating or renovating facilities and opening new stores.

-Daimaru Matsuzakaya Department Stores and RARCO strives to reduce electricity consumption and CO2 emissions by replacing existing lighting with LED units.
-Approximately 167,000 lighting units ,which account for approximately 70.9% of the total, were switched to LED lighting during tha period from fiscal year 2010 to fiscal year 2022.
+Daimaru Matsuzakaya Department Stores and PARCO are striving to reduce electricity consumption and CO2 emissions by replacing existing lighting with LED units.
+In FY2023, approximately 19,500 lighting units were switched to LED, bringing the cumulative total to 189,700 units.

 Installed LED lighting on the ceiling when the store was renovated (Daimaru Tokyo store)